filhodanuvem/Bocejo/README.md

 ![Bocejo logo](./Bocejo.png)

 ## When, where and whose
-The project was done in 2011, at [UFJF](http://www.ufjf.br) by 3 computer science students; Me, Bruno guimarães (@brunoguic) and Jônatas Castro.
+The project was done in 2011, at [UFJF](http://www.ufjf.br) by 3 computer science students; Me, [Bruno guimarães](http://github.com/brunoguic) and Jônatas Castro.
 For now, it is over GPL3 license.

 ## Requirements